CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

      >**Note**: If you get any pop up, please **close**.

-## Task 2: Deploying and Managing AI Models
+### Task 2: Deploying and Managing AI Models

+In this task, you will deploy models in your Azure AI Foundry project.
+As you need two models to build a RAG-based chat app: an Azure OpenAI chat model (gpt-4o-mini) and an Azure OpenAI embedding model (text-embedding-ada-002).

 1. On the left navigation pane, select **Model catalog (1)**.
 Search for **gpt-4o-mini (2)** and then select **gpt-4o-mini (3)**.